Isha Sesay: Independent activities since 2018

 In April 2019, she hosted a public discussion with Michelle Obama under the name Becoming: an intimate conversation with Michelle Obama in front of 20.000 guests at the Accor Hotel Arena in Paris and in Amsterdam.

 Her book Beneath the Tamarind Tree about the abduction of Chibok girls in 2014 was published in July 2019 by HarperCollins and as an audiobook on different platforms.

 In June 2019, Sesay was a speaker at the Women Deliver Conference in Vancouver, Canada.
 The Women deliver conference is an international conference around topics like gender equality, health and wellbeing of girls in the 21st century.

 She was a speaker at the 2019 Brilliant minds event in Stockholm, Sweden.
 The event was initiated in 2015 by Spotify founder and CEO Daniel Ek and serial entrepreneur Arash Pournouri.
 The event claims to support open thinking in the music and technology industry.

 In September 2019, Sesay was invited as a guest speaker in the BBC program Africa today for two days, where she talked on women's representation in the media.

 In September 2019, she was one of the hosts of the Global Citizen Festival together with Bozoma Saint John.
 This event connects live music with speeches and discussions on actual global problems of society, environment, and politics and is closely related to the Global Poverty Project.

 Also in September 2019, she was a speaker at the Whitaker Peace & Development Initiative (WPDI) Place for Peace event.

 Books

 Personal life

 Sesay was married to Leif Coorlim, a CNN staffer.
-The couple is divorced.
+The couple are divorced.
+She gave birth to her daughter on February 17, 2023, through IVF after 2 unsuccessful IVFs.